astrodbtoolkit/AstrodbKit/docs/index.rst

 ===================

 If users perform changes to a database, they will want to output this to disk to be version controlled.
-**Astrodbkit2** provides methods to save an individual source or reference table as well as the entire data.
+**Astrodbkit2** provides methods to save an individual source or reference table as well as all of the data stored in the database.
-By default, reference tables are stored in a sub-directory called "reference"; this can be overwritten by supplying a `reference_directory` variable into `save_database` or `save_reference_table`.
+By default, reference tables are stored in a sub-directory of `data/` called "reference"; this can be overwritten by supplying a `reference_directory` variable into `save_database` or `save_reference_table`.
-Similarly, source/object tables are stored in a sub-directory called "source" which can be overwritten by supplying `source_directory`.
+Similarly, source/object tables are stored in a sub-directory of `data/` called "source" which can be overwritten by supplying  a `source_directory` variable.

 We recommend using `save_database` as that outputs the entire database contents to disk::